beechit/TYPO3_Welcome/README.md

   - Create your database in phpmyadmin and make sure you database collation is set on 'utf8_general_ci'
   - Enter the credentials
 3. Select your created database
-4. Create user and import data
+4. Create user and provide a sitename
 5. Optionally select a preconfigured website
   - For this workshop we select 'Do nothing, just get me to the Backend' because we install the distribution by composer.
+  - Option select download a distribution will not work in a composer based install!

 Installing the TYPO3 introduction package / other extension
 ===========================================================

 When visiting your website by the url gives you the error 'Service unavailable (503) - No pages are found on the rootlevel'.
-This is normal because we don't have installed the introduction package neither we have setup a single page we could view.
+This is normal because we don't have installed the introduction package, so there is no page created we could view.
 When selecting the option 'Create a empty page' in step 5 of the configuration a single page should have be shown.
 The introduction package we are going to install is an TYPO3 extension which we add to our installation.
 TYPO3 offers a lot of extensions you can see at TYPO3 Extension Repository (TER) at https://typo3.org/extensions/repository/ .
-To install a extension just require the extension in your main composer by the followed command  (installing the introduction package):
+To install a extension just require the extension in your main composer by the followed command.
+You can run this on the level of the folder that your created during installation.
+(installing the introduction package):

     composer require typo3-ter/introduction

-TYPO3 automatically places this extension in the correct extension directory ('web/typo3conf/ext/') were all third party and own extension will be.
-(When using a NOT composer based installation you can either download the files and place this into this directory OR use the Backend extensionmanager to download an extension from TER)
+TYPO3 automatically places this extension in the correct extension directory ('web/typo3conf/ext/') were all third party and own extensions are located.
+(When you are installing without composer you can either download the files and place this into this directory OR use the Backend extensionmanager to download an extension from TER)

-Last step is to active the extension (in this case the introduction package) in the Backend (BE) extension manager.
+Last step is to activate the extension (in this case the introduction package) in the Backend (BE) extension manager.
 When you now visit the website you will have you're first TYPO3 website running!

 TYPO3 basics / common practises / structure of your TYPO3 installation
 ======================================================================

-Before going to the next section *Personalize the introduction package* it is good to know some basics / common practises / structure of your TYPO3 installation.
+Before going to the next section *Personalize the introduction package* it is good to understand some basics / common practises / structure of your TYPO3 installation.

 Definition list
 ---------------